techgrounds/techgrounds-ZevWepster/02_Cloud_1/Azure/Week 6/AZw6 - Theorie.md

 ![ContainerEngine](../../../00_includes/AZw6/Theorie/containerWorks.png)
 If we then look at this picture of how the containers are used to implement we wil see that a Container Engine (like Docker) was added.
 This will help "contain" the applications with their respective libraries and dependencies as a package wich can be used at other machines aswell.

 on premisess it replaces servers, in the cloud it can replace VMs.
-VMs work at hardware leven of virtualization while containers run on Operating System level.
+VMs work at hardware level of virtualization while containers run on Operating System level.

 - **Azure Support Plans:** Microsoft Azure offers multiple support plan options, from Basic support if you are just starting with your digital transformation strategy, to Professional level support to fit larger companies who are relying on the cloud to operate critical business applications and solutions.